 Vermont and our country are hurting.
 Individuals and families are trying to figure out how to make ends meet.
 Small businesses are struggling to keep the lights on.
-Students are unable to go to school.
-And our hospitals and providers are caring for our loved ones without the proper equipment and protection.
+Students and teachers are returning to school with uncertainty.
+And our hospitals and providers are caring for our loved ones under tremendous stress and without the proper resources.

 Put simply - we are in a crisis.

-First, Congress has passed three emergency bills to help address the coronavirus (COVID-19) pandemic.
+First, the House has passed multiple emergency bills to help address the coronavirus (COVID-19) pandemic.

 - On March 5, 2020, the House passed an $8.3 billion emergency funding bill to help states and frontline providers respond to the COVID-19 outbreak.
 This bill was signed into law by the President on March 6, 2020.

 - On March 14, 2020, I voted in favor of a second emergency aid package, the Families First Coronavirus Response Act (H.R.
 6201), to begin addressing the personal safety and financial security of Americans impacted by COVID-19.
 It provided paid emergency leave for employees, increased food security assistance for the most vulnerable, and increased funding for Medicaid.
 The bill was signed into law by the President on March 18, 2020.

 - On March 27, 2020, I strongly supported the largest ever economic recovery bill in our country’s history.
 The $2.2 trillion package, which was signed into law by the President on March 27, 2020, included many provisions that I fought for:

 - $1,200 cash rebates for most Americans,

 - funding for our small businesses and their employees, and

 - emergency funding relief for our state government.